Spreading Models in Banach Space Theory: An overview of the results

-An analogue of Theorem \ref{013} for $\ell^1$ spreading models also holds under an additional assumption.
-A Banach space $X$ with a Schauder basis has the property $\mathcal{P}$ if for every $\delta>0$ there exists a $k\in\nn$ such that for every finite block sequence $(x_i)_{i=1}^k$ in $X$ with $\|x_i\|\geq\delta$ for all $1\leq i\leq k$ we have that $\|\sum_{i=1}^k x_i\|>1$. \begin{thm} Let $X$ be a Banach space with a Schauder basis and the property $\mathcal{P}$.
-Let also $(x_s)_{s\in\ff}$ be a weakly relatively compact $\ff$-sequence admitting $\ell^1$ as an $\ff$-spreading model.
-Then $X$ admits $\ell^1$ as a plegma block generated spreading model. \end{thm} The above theorem is a key ingredient for showing that there exists a reflexive space admitting no $\ell_p$ as a spreading model.
-We will see that the additional assumption concerning property $\mathcal{P}$ is a necessary one for the conclusion of the above theorem.
+We study spreading models equivalent to the usual basis of $\ell^1$.
+Among others we provide sufficient conditions ensuring that a Banach space admits plegma block generated $\ell^1$ spreading models.
+Let us say that a Banach space $X$ with a Schauder basis satisfies the property $\mathcal{P}$ if for every $\delta>0$ there exists a $k\in\nn$ such that for every finite block sequence $(x_i)_{i=1}^k$ in $X$ with $\|x_i\|\geq\delta$ for all $1\leq i\leq k$ we have that $\|\sum_{i=1}^k x_i\|>1$. \begin{thm} Let $X$ be a Banach space with a Schauder basis satisfying the property $\mathcal{P}$.
+If $X$ admits $\ell^1$ as a spreading model generated by a weakly relatively compact $\ff$-subsequence then $X$ admits $\ell^1$ as a plegma block generated spreading model. \end{thm} The above theorem is a key ingredient for showing the existence of a reflexive space admitting no $\ell_p$ as a spreading model (see Chapter 14).
+Also, as we will see in Chapter 13, the additional assumption concerning property $\mathcal{P}$ is a necessary one for the conclusion of the above theorem.